 Eight days Bhutan tour is a simple tour package showing you the best of Bhutan.
 The itinerary we have given is just a sample itinerary.
-We will discuss with you are make an itinerary that will suit your date and preference.
+We will discuss with you and make an itinerary that will suit your date and preference.
 This tour can be done through out the year.

 Eight days Bhutan tour